Collision Sound for Unity

 So, for example, if you define a pitch decline as size gets bigger for one event, the pitch of the event will be automatically adjusted on runtime depending on the current size of the object.

 size: magnitude of the object’s collider size Vector3 (in world units).

-velocity: magnitude of the relative velocity Vector3 between the bodies of the collision (if using triggers, it will be always 0)
+velocity: magnitude of the relative velocity Vector3 between the bodies of the collision (if using triggers, it will the velocity of the colliding Rigidbody).

 You can setup custom parameters for any of your events, and then set their values from code in Unity.
 To do so, just add any parameter to your collision events in FMOD Studio, then call call the method

 setCustomParam(string parameter, float value) of the SoundCollider that will be playing that event to set its value.
 You can also set all parameters at once by passing a

 Dictionary<string, float>, as well as get the parameters you’ve already set.

 The custom parameters you set from code belong to the SoundCollider, not to its events.
 That means you can set any parameters for any SoundCollider, even if its events do not implement that parameter.
 That also means that when you call any of its

 get methods, it will only return the parameters you’ve already setup from code, not the ones you’ve configured in FMOD Studio for any of its events.

 Any contribution will be more than welcome.
 If you find any sort of bug or problem, you can open an issue so we can trace and fix it.
 If you want to fix or implement a feature yourself, feel free to submit any pull request with your changes and we’ll merge it as soon as possible.